-The problem is the term “customer journey orchestration” is very misleading.
+The term “customer journey orchestration” is a very misleading one.

-We’ve already explained the basics of customer lifecycle marketing.
+We’ve already explained the basics of this approach.

-Now, it’s worth detailing why the notion of “creating” a customer journey orchestration strategy is an outmoded way of thinking for organizations today.
+Now, it’s worth noting why the notion of “creating” a customer journey orchestration strategy and “improving” the customer journey are outmoded ways of thinking today.

 The “customer journey orchestration” myth and how it affects your marketing

-That’s every marketer’s goal.
+That’s every company’s goal today.
 And it’s an attainable one.
 (With the right focus.)